What is a Security Deposit?

 How are Security Deposits calculated?

-According to California law, a tenant’s security deposit may not exceed the amount of two month’s rent if the residence is being rented unfurnished.
+According to CA law, a tenant’s security deposit may not exceed the amount of two month’s rent if the residence is being rented unfurnished.

 If the unit is being rented furnished, it is allowable for the security deposit to equal three month’s rent.